Disclaimer: Patient details have been anonymised to protect patient privacy

 What made the difference wasn’t the presence of symptoms.

-It was Sean’s decision to understand his genetic risk early, rather than waiting for warning signs to appear.
+It was Matthew’s decision to understand his genetic risk early, rather than waiting for warning signs to appear.

 Doing everything right for your health doesn’t mean you’re not at risk.

-Like many people, Sean appeared the picture of good health:
+Like many people, Matthew appeared the picture of good health:

 -